bbytes/proxy-etc/README.md

 Running the application :

  1. From the command prompt run - node app.js .
-You should be able to see a Login page at http://hostname/proxy hostname : Its is hostanme in which proxy-etc is running.
+You should be able to see a Login page at http://hostname/proxy. hostname : It is hostanme in which proxy-etc is running.
  2. Login with Admin user credentials : Username : admin, Password : admin
  3. Add routes to proxy-etc. For example : source : www.errzero.com, host : 192.168.1.179, port : 8080
  4. Now you can access errzero running on 192.168.1.179 machine from proxy-etc url www.errzero.com.